carolinafsilva/Pacman/README.md

 # Pacman

-Pacman game implementation using C++ and openGL.
+Pacman game implementation using C++ and OpenGL.

 ## Getting Started